Chicago North Shore & Milwaukee 801-802

 |Description:||Double-end four-section articulated streamliner|

 Perhaps the most famous piece of traction equipment at the museum is Chicago North Shore & Milwaukee 801-802, the “Electroliner.”
 This four-car high-speed streamlined train ran in express service between Chicago and Milwaukee.
 It had to operate over the Chicago elevated, through the streets of Milwaukee, and along the high-speed Skokie Valley Route of the North Shore.
-One of the train’s four cars is a cafe-diner where “Electroburgers” and other food and drinks were served.
+One of the train’s four cars is a tavern-lounge where “Electroburgers” and other food and drinks were served.
 One of only two identical articulated sets built, the “Electroliner” has been completely restored by IRM to its appearance while in service on the North Shore Line.

 COMPARE ME TO: The Burlington Nebraska Zephyr, the museum’s other articulated streamlined train.
 The Zephyr is longer and wider because it didn’t have to fit onto the Chicago elevated; it also features stainless steel construction and has a diesel locomotive that is separate from the rest of the train.